Best face primer for mature skin

 Dry skin: When it comes to dry skin, the best primer you could choose is a hydrating, illuminating or moisturising primer.
 These bring moisture back into the skin, meaning your foundation is less likely to become patchy and dry.
 An illuminating primer will give your skin a glowy, dewy finish.

-Uneven skin tone: The best CC cream for mature skin, colour correcting or tinted primer is best for uneven skin toneS or pigmentation.
+Uneven skin tone: CC cream for mature skin, colour correcting, or tinted primer is best for uneven skin tone or pigmentation.
 If you have areas of redness in your skin, a primer with a green tint will balance out the redness in your skin.

 Is primer good for wrinkles?

 "There are primers for all skin types, including those best suited to reducing the appearance of fine lines and wrinkles," Saffron explains.
-"While there are many different types of primer, they all aim to create the perfect, even canvas for your make up."
+"While there are many different types of primer, they all aim to create the perfect, even canvas for your make-up."

-"With mature skin, it can be tempting to opt for a heavier, pore-filling primer in the hopes that it will 'fill' fine lines, but layering heavier make up can actually cause make up to become cakey and exaggerate texture.
+"With mature skin, it can be tempting to opt for a heavier, pore-filling primer in the hopes that it will 'fill' fine lines, but layering heavier make-up can actually cause make-up to become cakey and exaggerate texture.
 The best-kept secret for youthful skin is hydration.
 A hydrating primer will smooth out texture on the skin, as well as create that 'glow from within' appearance."

 Is primer just the same as moisturiser?

-"Primers are formulated using larger molecules and this is so it can sit on top of your skin, as opposed to being absorbed into the pores," says skin expert, Alexandra.
+"Primers are formulated using larger molecules and this is so it can sit on top of your skin, as opposed to being absorbed into the pores," says skin expert Alexandra.

-"The best moisturisers are made with small molecules so that they can absorb into and treat the multiple layers of the epidermis, so a primer should be used on top of moisturiser to prepare the skin for make up lasting longer and looking its best."
+"The best moisturisers are made with small molecules so that they can absorb into and treat the multiple layers of the epidermis, so a primer should be used on top of moisturiser to prepare the skin for makeup lasting longer and looking its best."

 Does primer really make a difference?